 Ms. Trejo is the author of several publications and a frequent speaker on environmental and water law, including a chapter on groundwater conservation districts and subsidence districts in the State Bar of Texas’ Essentials of Texas Water Resources.

 Ms. Trejo is a founder and board member of VCFS Texas, Inc. (22Q Texas) and spearheaded the effort to get the Texas Legislature to pass the first legislation in the world to increase awareness of Velocardiofacial (22q11.2 deletion) syndrome, the second most common genetic abnormality.
 Ms. Trejo was a member of Leadership Austin’s 2008 Essential Class.
 She serves on the Austin Mayor's Committee for People with Disabilities and was a founding member of the Coalition for Special Education Equity in Austin ISD.
-She is also a volunteer with the Parent Teacher Student Association and Campus Advisory Committee of Travis Early College High School and in the Lively Middle School Parent Teacher Student Association.
-She was a founding board member of Think Bilingual Austin and is a volunteer with the Down Syndrome Association of Central Texas and the Texas Parent to Parent Network.
+She is also a volunteer with the Parent Teacher Student Associations of Travis Early College High School and Lively Middle School, Think Bilingual Austin, the Down Syndrome Association of Central Texas and the Texas Parent to Parent Network.